 Help Stop Sewer Spills, Protect Health & the Bay

-1. Your Toilet is Not a Trashcan - Only Flush Toilet Paper
+1. Your Toilet is Not a Trashcan - Flush Smart

-There are products sometimes labeled or considered, "flushable" or "disposable" such as cleaning wipes, paper towels, and rags that should never be flushed.
+Products such as cleaning, make-up and baby wipes, paper towels and rags, should never be flushed.
 They can get caught in sewer pipes and are among the leading causes of blockages, resulting in spills and backups.
 So instead of flushing them down the toilet, dispose of them in the trash.

 - Protect Your Home.
 Wipes cause costly, messy, unsanitary sewer clogs and spills.